cardano-foundation/CIPs/CPS-????/README.md

 2. Would this require a new version of plutus?

 ---
-## Possible High-Level Solution
+## Possible Solution
-What follows is my high-level suggestion for how to solve this issue.
+What follows is my suggestion for how to solve this issue.
 As a bonus based on the way my solution would work, it would also become possible to spend script UTxOs that having missing/incorrect datums.
 To the best of my knowledge, this solution would not require a hardfork but would require a new version of plutus.

 *Scripts whose validation depends on the transaction as a whole will be referred to as **tx-level scripts** while scripts whose validation depends on an individual utxo will be referred to as **utxo-level scripts**.*